Clinical Research & Medicines

-Listening & Learning From The Rare Disease Community
+Listening & Learning From the Rare Disease Community

-Amanda Seeff-Charny, Executive Director, Patient Advocacy October 2, 2020
+By: Amanda Seeff-Charny, Executive Director, Patient Advocacy

 The reminder that I had set over a year ago popped up on my calendar.
 I had to reach out to Laura.
 I met Laura during our preparation for Regeneron’s 2018 Rare Disease Day, where she was our invited guest for a discussion about her experience living with a rare disease.
 Over the course of several conversations, I had come to know Laura as much more—a vocational counselor committed to helping others, a writer and poet, a scholar with a graduate degree, someone supported by a loving family.